== How to install ==

 def check_email(self, instance):

 it checks to see if the user should be awarded a badge.
-In this case the model is "Profile" so

-whenever a user profile is saved, the badges app checks each of the conditions and if they are
+In this example, whenever a user profile is saved, the badges app checks each of the conditions and if they are

 all True, then the badge is awarded.